convulsive gasp made while weeping

 sobs had stopped and Ba knew she was listening.

-the feeling that everything is wrong and nothing will turn out well
+the feeling that nothing will turn out well

 “Neither do I,” Ma said, and she buried her face in Minli’s bed, crying in